 We asked Bach Tran our Regional Manager for Vietnam, Cambodia, Laos and Myanmar & Global Network about our tour guide situation in Vietnam post-pandemic.

 “One of the biggest challenges is the lack of good guides because some, especially the young and aspiring guides, have moved on to different industries for more stable income.
 Some senior guides have lost their edge and their knowledge and guiding skills have deteriorated and are not able to cope with work requirements.
-For example, some senior German-speaking guides have received poor feedback and were not allowed to lead demanding larger groups, or some good cycling guides have migrated the country.
-Finding and developing cycling guides requires time, patience and luck in the face of limited cycling guides.
-A small number of remaining good guides are in high demand and being approached by competitors.”
+For example, several German-speaking guides have not been using their German skills and we have had to nurture them back, by taking them off larger group bookings and starting them off with FIT guests to ensure their language skills return to a level that’s good enough to guide groups.
+Finding and developing guides requires time, patience and luck in the face of limited numbers.
+A small number of remaining good guides are in high demand.”